Nezz7/Bulls-and-Cows-Game/README.md

 # Bulls-and-Cows-Game
 This application is a stimulation of [Bulls and Cows Game](https://en.wikipedia.org/wiki/Bulls_and_Cows) using JAVA SWING.
+PS : this  is my 2nd project ever.
+I was implemeted in 2015.
 ## Menu Frame :
 ![Menu Frame](https://github.com/Nezz7/Bulls-and-Cows-Game/blob/master/src/Images/MenuFrame.PNG)
 ## Game Frame :